mattyschell/cscl-subaddress-matched/README.md

 # Steps

-## 1. Load the cscl.subaddress table into the same database schema
+## 1. Load the cscl.subaddress table into a database schema

-This source table is registered with the geodatabase but is non-spatial with no archiving, no editor tracking, and no daily editing.
-A versioned view exists.
+This source table is registered with the ESRI geodatabase but is non-spatial with no archiving, no editor tracking, and no daily editing.
+A versioned view exists in some environments.

 Load as a table named SUBADDRESS.
 Arcatalog table to table takes roughly 30 minutes.